December 22, 2020

 That’s why we are determined to provide safe in-person shadowing programs for pre-health and pre-med students.
 We provide you and your mentoring doctors with American standard PPE, and you are able to stay in a socially distanced pod while you are on the program, rather than going back to your loved ones after a shift on the frontlines.
 Our doctor shadowing programs abroad provide you with a global health perspective that we know now, more than ever, is essential to healthcare professionals.

-If you want to make sure you’re getting the best experience possible, so that you can confidently pursue your career in healthcare, consider joining us in Tanzania or the Dominican Republic.
+If you’re worried about if medical schools will accept virtual shadowing, and you want to make sure you’re getting the best experience possible, consider joining us in Tanzania or the Dominican Republic.
 Check out our program dates here.